asciamanna/asciamanna.github.io/_posts/2020-02-15-mob-programming-quick-start-guide.md

 ## Starter Recipes

-Remember that these recommendations are to get teams started and find early success with mob programming.
-As you progress with mob programming make these rules your own, change them, deviate from them, drop some, and add some others.
-Through continued inspection and adaptation, you will come to find your own practices that work best for your context.
+Remember that these recommendations are to get teams started and find early success with Mob Programming.
+As you progress with Mob Programming determine what works best for you.
+[Woody Zuill](https://twitter.com/WoodyZuill/) was the coach for the team at Hunter Industries that first discovered Mob Programming.
+He often says there are no rules to Mob Programming; instead there is a core idea: _the team's dedication to learning how to work well together_.
+Through continued inspection and adaptation, you will come to find your own practices that work best for your team.